Stanley Cup Playoffs Daily: Penguins, Rangers, Oilers, Jets look to even up their series

 Note: All times Eastern.

-The Canes played their first game without top defenseman Dougie Hamilton, and he's likely not going to play in Game 2, though coach Rod Brind'Amour said the defenseman is "getting better" from the injury he sustained in training camp.
+The Canes played their first game without top defenseman Dougie Hamilton, and he's likely not going to play in Game 2, though coach Rod Brind'Amour said the defenseman is "getting better" after the injury he suffered in training camp.
 Nonetheless, Carolina deployed its signature forecheck, which caused fits for New York's mistake-prone blue line.
-Henrik Lundqvist got the surprise start for the Rangers in Game 1, and battled well -- stopping 34 shots, after allowing a goal on his first -- but after practicing on Sunday, it appears hotshot rookie Igor Shesterkin could be available for Game 2.
+Henrik Lundqvist got the surprise start for the Rangers in Game 1 and battled well, stopping 34 shots after allowing a goal on his first.
+But after practicing on Sunday, it appears hotshot rookie Igor Shesterkin could be available for Game 2.
 The Rangers could use a big game from Artemi Panarin, their Hart Trophy finalist.

 Qualification round, Game 2: No. 9 Winnipeg Jets vs. No. 8 Calgary Flames | 2:30 p.m.
 (CGY leads 1-0)

-If you're looking for a series already stirring controversy, it's this one.
+If you're looking for a series already stirring up controversy, it's this one.
 And that's thanks to one Matthew Tkachuk.
 The talented but pesky winger is responsible for Winnipeg's top center Mark Scheifele missing most of Game 1 -- and potentially the rest of the series -- with what Jets coach Paul Maurice called a "disgusting" and intentional kick to the leg.
-TSN's excellent Winnipeg reporter, Sara Orlesky, says while Scheifele's injury isn't believed to be long term, he's doubtful for Game 2, as is Patrik Laine.
-Tkachuk says the Scheifele tangle was an accident, and Calgary is defending their guy.
-It would be surprising if the Department of Player Safety issues any discipline (they are likely viewing it as a freak accident) but that just means emotions will run extra high in Game 2.
+TSN's excellent Winnipeg reporter, Sara Orlesky, says while Scheifele's injury isn't believed to be long-term, he's doubtful for Game 2, as is Patrik Laine.
+Tkachuk says the Scheifele tangle was an accident, and Calgary is defending its guy.
+It would be surprising if the department of player safety issues any discipline (it is likely viewing it as a freak accident), but that just means emotions will run extra high in Game 2.

 Round robin: No. 4 Dallas Stars vs. No. 3 Vegas Golden Knights | 6:30 p.m.